 IMPORTANT: Any work carried out on a specified system within a building requires a Building Consent.

 The Compliance Schedule will be issued along with the Code Compliance Certificate by Council for:

 A Compliance Schedule can also be issued for a building that has existing systems that have not previously been identified by Council.

 For an example showing the minimum information required for a completed Compliance Schedule application and an Amendment to Compliance Schedule form, see the 'related documents' section at the top of this page.

-For the Certificate of Acceptance (CoA) applications and for the specified systems installed before 1991.
+For Certificate of Acceptance (CoA) applications and for specified systems installed before 1991.
 For each specified system to be installed or altered provide details of the system and the proposed inspection and maintenance performance standards, testing regiment and reporting frequency for inclusion in the compliance schedule.

 A Compliance Schedule Statement is issued by Council at the same time as the Compliance Schedule and Code Compliance Certificate (if applicable).